 "Coincidental Maximum Annual Debt Service" means the highest amount of debt service due and payable on the Senior Obligations and Parity Obligations in the then-current or any succeeding Fiscal Year.
-For purposes of this definition, debt service due and payable on the Senior Obligations for any Fiscal Year is to be determined by reference to the Principal and Interest Requirements (as defined in the Senior Trust Agreement) and debt service due and payable on Parity Obligations for any Fiscal Year is to be determined by reference to the Principal and Interest Requirements (as defined in the Trust Agreement).
+For purposes of this definition, debt service due and payable on the Senior Obligations for any Fiscal Year is to be determined by reference to the Principal and Interest Requirements (as defined in the Senior Trust Agreement) and debt service due and payable on Parity Obligations for any Fiscal Year is to be determined by reference to the Principal and Interest Requirements (as defined in the Senior Trust Agreement) and debt service due and payable on Parity Obligations for any Fiscal Year is to be determined by reference to the Principal and Interest Requirements (as defined in the Trust Agreement).